ykz89/qmk_firmware/docs/features/digitizer.md

 ## Finger reports

-The host will interpert finger reports as gestures.
+The host will interpret finger reports as gestures.
 Typically:

 - A single finger moving will be interpreted as a relative mouse move
 - A short tap will be interpreted as a left click